Select another producer

 In 2011, Banele enrolled at Elsenburg Agricultural College, where he earned a degree in viticulture and oenology.
 After graduating, he spent three years as a member of the Cape Winemaker’s Guild Protégé programme.
 As part of that training, he interned at Ernie Else, Groot Constantia, and Savage Wines.
 He also learned about biodynamics at Troon Vineyards in Oregon and spent time at Domaine Chevrot in Burgundy and Sunshine Creek in the Yarra Valley of Australia.

 Back in South Africa, Banele became the assistant winemaker under Duncan Savage at Savage Wines and uses this urban winery to make wines under his own Tembela brand today.
 Banele was drawn to Duncan because of his ethos in the cellar, characterized by spontaneous fermentation, minimal intervention, and strong attention to detail.
 Tenets that come in threes are familiar to Banele; Tembela is isiXhosa for ‘faith’, ‘hope’ and ‘belief’.
 It is also the name of his late mother, whose memory Banele honors with these wines.
-Banele embodies the unassuming and friendly spirit that is so common among South Africa’s most prominent winemakers; his journey is just beginning, but big things are brewing for Banele.
-As the tech bros like to say, watch this space.
+Banele embodies the unassuming and friendly spirit that is so common among South Africa’s most prominent winemakers.
+His journey is just beginning, big things are brewing for Banele.
+Watch this space.

 • Owner Banele Vakele